webnuts/post_json/README.md

 PostJson, because we love document databases and PostgreSQL.
 PostJson combine features of Ruby, ActiveRecord and PostgreSQL to provide a great document database.

-See example of how we use PostJson as part of Jump...
+See example of how we use PostJson as part of <a href="https://github.com/webnuts/jumpstarter">Jumpstarter</a>.

 ## Getting started